Unknownio/ErrorByNight/Simple-Bot/README.md

 | Poll        | Make a Vote          |
 | Command name| Command description  |

+`Note` that you will need to put the bot(Discord Bot) on desktop, if you dont do that you will get error , and thx again for checking my repository :)

 ## Help & Contacts

 You can get support on my discord server.